 Below, we present some of the most extreme examples of team’s playing at less than full power…

-Last week, Alabama’s entire bench was ejected in the second half when they came on the court to join a fracas in their game versus Minnesota at the Barclays Center.
+During the 2017-18 NCAA basketball season, Alabama’s entire bench was ejected when they came on the court to join a fracas in their game versus Minnesota at the Barclays Center.
 Then, Dazon Ingram fouled out, and shortly thereafter, John Petty got injured.

 The Crimson Tide were compelled to finish out the game with just three eligible players.
 Minnesota won the game 89-84, despite being outscored 32 to 26 while being up a man (then two).
 Bama’s Collin Sexton put on an offensive show with 40 total points, including 19 while playing 3-on-5.

 Unlike NCAA rules, the NBA requires five players to take the court, with no exceptions.